-US $75 processing fee to request each individual Birth, Marriage, Death and Certificate of Citizenship Records.
-Additional copies are $5 each for the 1st and 2nd, and then $15 each for the 3rd copy or more.
+US $200 processing fee to request each individual Birth, Marriage, Death, Certificate Positive/Negative and Certificate of Citizenship Records.
+Additional copies are $10 each.
 REMEMBER: The Italian Consulate will not return the Italian documents you submit with your application.
 You can buy one or more additional copies if more than one family member is applying with you or to keep as an heirloom.

-US $150 processing fee to request an individual Military Record.
-Additional copies are $50 each.
+US $250 processing fee to request an individual Military Record.

 When your request is forwarded to the appropriate government office, your credit card or PayPal account will be charged or your check cashed, depending on your form of payment.